Our tuna is caught without the use of Fish Aggregating Devices or FADs, this is part of our commitment to reduce bycatch.

 In May 2013, we announced we would no longer source tuna that had been caught with the use of Fish Aggregating Devices (FADs) to meet our target of reducing non-tuna bycatch to below 1%.
 FADs are floating objects that attract fish used by some tuna fishing companies.

-We will continue to supply our tuna from the best performing fisheries, regardless of the method of fishing, and with the lowest overall environmental impacts.
+We will continue to source our tuna from the best performing fisheries with the lowest overall environmental impacts.

 Our commitment to sourcing FAD-free tuna is part of who we are as a business.
 For each catch, we have full traceability back to the vessel that caught the fish.
 We are then able to determine when and how it was caught, the region in the Western Pacific where it was caught as well as where and when it was canned.
 This process ensures we know how our fish are getting from boat to plate.